5jt/dyalog-cookbook/manuscript/15_WindowsEventLog.md

 Copy `Z:\code\v13` to `Z:\code\v14`.

+### Preconditions

+Note that any attempt to write to the Windows Event Log with the `WindowsEventLog` class requires the Dyalog .NET bridge to be a sibling of the EXE, be it the Dyalog EXE or a taylor-made stand-alone EXE.

 ### Loading WindowsEventLog

 We are going to make `MyApp` writing to the Windows Event Log only when it runs as a Service.
-Therefore we need to load the module `WindowsEventLog` from within `MakeService.dyapp` (but not `MyApp.dyapp`):
+Therefore we need to load the class `WindowsEventLog` from within `MakeService.dyapp` (but not `MyApp.dyapp`):

 ~~~
 ...